ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/discovery/discovery_tasks_settings.md

 If this limit is disabled, the discovery process will crawl through the whole network, using the selected methods for new devices detection (ARP, CDP/LLDP, Routing Table records or a Traceroute).
-Default is to use all available options.
+The default is to use all available options.

 ![Discovery tasks settings](discovery_tasks_settings.png)